roopemyller/roopemyller/README.md

 ## About me!

-Hi!
-My name is Roope Myller and I'm a Software Engineering student in LUT University in Lappeenranta.
+A motivated and detail-oriented software engineering student in LUT University with a growing background in software development, algorithms and computer systems.
+Enthusiastic about designing, coding, and debugging software applications.

-In my free time I enjoy sports, gaming and photography.
-I'm also an active reservist in a local club.
+Enjoys sports, gaming and photography in his freetime.
+An active reservist in a local club.

 ### Skills
 ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)